Bertoid1311/B7094/README.md

 (3) In the Tape Unit panel for the 'A1' drive you added above, click the 'Rew' button to rewind the loaded tape image (it's still 9M71B.BIN).

 (4) Once again, click the lavender 'Load Tape' button to start the program running.
-(Not 'Start'.)
+(Not 'Start'!)

 (5) This time, the program halts the CPU with the IC (instruction counter) at 2.
 Click 'Start' to continue the program.